sidnb13/toolbox/README.md

 # toolbox

 Containerization and setup tools for bootstrapping my ML research projects.

-todo:
-- devcontainer config template with extensions etc
-- macos local version
+Credit to Claude Sonnet for helping port from my original set of bash scripts.